 I am not going to frighten you any further because there are solutions to this.
 It does not take loads of time or money but it does need to be taken care of.

-Even if your website is not getting as much traffic as some other bloggers, you still need to be following certain rules.
+Even if your website is not getting as much traffic, you still need to be following certain rules.
 It is always better to be safe when it comes to something like this.

 Disclaimer: I am not a lawyer so if you have any questions about blogging laws, you can choose to consult a lawyer if you want more detailed information.
 This is not legal advice and you should consult an attorney if you have any more questions.